-A person appointed to have charge of a parish but is not an incumbent is not a member of the parish corporation, but is entitled to attend corporation meetings with voice but no vote (Canon Six 1(3)).
+A person appointed to have charge of a parish, but not licensed as an incumbent, is not a member of the parish corporation but is entitled to attend corporation meetings with voice but no vote (Canon Six 1(3)).
 Parish corporations will often by resolution appoint the priest (or deacon)-in-charge to the role of chair of meetings of a corporation, as well as request the fulfilment of other duties normally performed by an incumbent.